Debut: vs Hull (H) 2nd November 1963

 Born in York on 23rd September 1945, rugby was in his blood, rugby the very air he breathed from being a mere toddler, his Uncle Eric, a winger with the same penchant for hurdling, returning in triumph from the 1946 Tour and bringing a gleaming winner’s medal to show him the following May, after Bradford Northern had beaten Leeds at Wembley.
 Grandad, Uncle Eric, the medal, Wembley, the Tour, Australia; perhaps one day!
 Schooldays could scarcely have been more encouraging, the successful Tang Hall teams proving to be the ideal seed-bed for the young hopeful’s sprouting talent, with selection for the City Boys the first rung on the ladder, before Heworth Junior R.L.
 Club took over as a ‘finishing school’ of proven merit.
-So it was, in February 1963, that the 17-year-old signed for Leeds, initially as an amateur, on the recommendation of Billy Riley, the former York serum-half.
+So it was, in February 1963, that the 17-year-old signed for Leeds, initially as an amateur, on the recommendation of Billy Riley, the former York scrum-half.

 Should it be No 7 or No 13?
-For all he was to play the more frequently at serum-half during his early apprenticeship, it was at loose-forward that he made his 1st Team debut against Hull at Headingley in November ’63, in cicumstances that were daunting to say the least, since the Loiners had been humiliated in all but one of their previous eight matches.
-Rarely, therefore, can a rousing victory by 30 points to 7 have been more welcome; or of greater significance, with 16-year-old serum-half, Barry Seabourne, scoring twice in only his second game, and Ray touching down for another, in addition to revealing distinct promise.
-So that, with 18-year-old Mick Shoebottom, a stand-off or serum-half, also in the running, the means of Headingley’s ultimate salvation were on the assembly lines, providing the management could arrive at the best combination, and subject, of course, to the constraints of patience, until such time as physical maturity matched up to youthful exuberance and skill.
+For all he was to play the more frequently at scrum-half during his early apprenticeship, it was at loose-forward that he made his 1st Team debut against Hull at Headingley in November ’63, in cicumstances that were daunting to say the least, since the Loiners had been humiliated in all but one of their previous eight matches.
+Rarely, therefore, can a rousing victory by 30 points to 7 have been more welcome; or of greater significance, with 16-year-old scrum-half, Barry Seabourne, scoring twice in only his second game, and Ray touching down for another, in addition to revealing distinct promise.
+So that, with 18-year-old Mick Shoebottom, a stand-off or scrum-half, also in the running, the means of Headingley’s ultimate salvation were on the assembly lines, providing the management could arrive at the best combination, and subject, of course, to the constraints of patience, until such time as physical maturity matched up to youthful exuberance and skill.

 Loose-forward it was!
 Seizing his opportunity, when Harry Poole returned from the 1966 Tour with a troublesome knee injury, Ray became more or less a fixture, making 33 appearances during the season, and developing his technique match by match as the Loiners emerged from a five-year tunnel of despair, to win both the League Leaders Trophy and the Yorkshire Championship.